jhnbyrn/951-KLR-PAGES/dme_ignition_timing_calculation_overview.md

 X1ca6:
 	mov	a,r5
 	mov	c,acc.7
-	rrc	a
-	mov	r5,a
+	rrc	a ; divide signed integer by 2, c preserves the sign mov	r5,a
 	ljmp	X104d
 ;
 ```
+We add Map 72 to the accumulated value - this is an [rpm based map that adjusts everything](dme_timing_skew_maps.md) a bit for rpm, and also cancels out the fixed latency that the KLR introduces to the timing signal.

 If the calculated r5 <= 127 (i.e positive), then it's clamped at 73.
 If negative, it's clamped at 249, that is -6.
+These are quarter-tooth values - multiplying by 0.618... they come out to ~50 and -4 degrees.

-We divide by 2, turning the final value into half-teeth.
+Finally we divide by 2, turning the final value into half-teeth.

 Map 72
 **1-Axis Map** (address `12c0`, input variable `Engine RPM (0x37)`)